qilingframework/rtfd.io/docs/usage.md

 ql.run(begin = 0xFE, end = 0xFF)
 ql.run(begin = 0xAE, end = 0xFF)
 ```
 This will only allow program to execute between 0xFE till 0xFF.
-So activity like fuzzing dont have to execute the entire file from start till end.
-Only fuzz the targeted sections.
+So activity like fuzzing does not have to execute the entire file from start till end and only fuzz the targeted sections.